 - Create a paid advertising campaign around your videos.
 This will give you a chance to target specific demographics and ensure that your videos are seen by people who are likely to be interested in them.

 - Hold a contest or giveaway that features your videos.
 This is a great way to get people talking about your brand and can generate a lot of buzz for your business.
+Here are a few gift card strategies to increase loyalty and brand advocacy.

 Be sure to promote the contest through all of your channels so that as many people as possible have the chance to enter.